 Hi George Sommer here with Fish Tech Outfitters.
 Today we are going to talk about how to Texas rig a bait fishing for bass in heavy cover.
 I guess the first thing to look at here is the outfit.
 I’ve got my hook, my sinker and then I use a little rubber thing called a Peg It there.
 That will trap my, when I pull it tight my sinker against my lure.
 Then I am not leveraging that sinker to pull the hook into the cover.
 To Texas rig a bait, take your tube, your grub or whatever you are using.
 Start it at the top go out about a 1/4 of an inch, take the point up and through, there’s a little keeper on the hook for that and then you are going to going to pull it all the way through and then just skin hook it.
 So it’s weedless when it comes through here, but when a fish bites it, it pops that hook open and you’ve got him.
 You can use this on tubes, on grubs, creature baits, another good way of doing it is on a fluke.
 These can be used for bass over heavy cover, they can also be used for trout.
 I’ve got it rigged up here.
 I rigged it weightless.
 I’ve done the same thing.
 I’ve got it skin hooked so that when the fish bites it, it free and you’ve got them.
 For tips and techniques like these and many others, stop in and see us at Fish Tech Outfitters and now for tonight’s fishing line.

-Welcome back to beautiful Lake Powell.
-You know, it’s been a few years now that quagga mussels were confirmed in Lake Powell.
-Last February, Wayne Gustaveson with the DWR released video he shot in Navajo Canyon.
+Welcome back to Lake Powell.
+It’s been a few years now that quagga mussels have been confirmed in Lake Powell.
+Last February, Wayne Gustaveson with the DWR released video he shot in Navajo Canyon in the southern end of the Lake.
 It was gut wrenching for people like myself who have recreated at Lake Powell for decades.
 Millions of dead quagga mussels clinging to the canyon walls.

-It’s scary, you know.
+Yeah I mean it’s scary.
 Kind of knew it was going to happen, but it made it real.
-And I was down on the lake a couple of weeks later, down in Castle Rock Cut through and saw quagga mussels myself and yea, it’s just… it’s just disappointing.
-You know, it’s going to change the fishery.
+I was down on the lake a couple of weeks later, down in Castle Rock Cut through and saw quagga mussels myself and it’s just disappointing. it’s going to change the fishery.
 It’s gong to change the way we recreate on Lake Powell.
-You know, the days of walking barefoot on sandy beaches and stuff like that could be gone.
+The days of walking barefoot on sandy beaches could be gone.

 Our biggest priority in Utah is still Lake Powell.
 Because of the infestation down there.
 We do have Deer Creek along the Wasatch Font that is classified as a suspect water.

-Nathan Owen, the Aquatic Invasive Species Coordinator for the DWR, says boaters can expect containment measures at both Lake Powell and Deer Creek this summer.
+Nathan Owen, the Aquatic Invasive Species Coordinator for the DWR says boater boaters can expect containment measures at both Lake Powell and Deer Creek this summer.

 Those basically include technicians on the ramps.
 Intercepting exiting boats.
-Talking with the boat owners, inspecting those boats for any attached mussels, draining all water from those boats, ballast tanks, live wells, bilges areas, making sure they are not transporting water out of the immediate area.
+Talking with the boat owners, Inspecting those boats for any attached mussels and helping the boat owners draining all water from those boats. ballast tanks, live wells, bilges areas, making sure they are not transporting water out of the immediate area.
 Once they confirm all water has been drained they are actually tagging all exiting boats with this orange seal.

-The last thing I want to do is move them to any other body of water, just like any other angler or recreationist I hope
+The last thing I want to do is move them to any other body of water, just like any other angler or recreationists I hope

-You’ve got to police yourself and just make sure you are not transporting this invasive species to other bodies of water.
+You’ve got to police yourself in a lot of ways and just make sure you are not transporting this invasive species to other bodies of water.

 Aside from the decontamination stations here at Lake Powell, the best we can do as boaters is follow three simple rules.
 Clean, drain and dry your boat.
-You know in the Spring it’s 18 days, in the Summer it’s 7.
-If you have any questions go to STDOFTHESEA.com and educate yourself so we don’t spread these mussels and ruin another lake, reservoir here in Utah.
+You know in the Spring it’s 18 days, in Summer it’s 7.
+If you have any questions go to STDOFTHESEA.com. and educate yourself so we don’t ruin another lake, reservoir here in Utah.
 Time now for tonight’s Utah Field Guide.

 The Osprey is particularly well adapted to a fish diet, with reversible outer toes, closable nostrils to keep out water during dives, and backwards-facing scales on the talons which act as barbs to help hold its catch.
 Osprey’s are found pretty much statewide.
 Flaming Gorge is probably the best place however to find and to view this spectacular bird.